fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Understanding how the array method [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) works is crucial for the rest of the course.

-The application contains an array called _notes_
+The application contains an array called _notes_:

 ```js
 const notes = [